itsamrit/Python/README.md

 When you are delling with string like graph of words, u cant implement some crazy algo , for marking visited dont use vis[i] use set to store words and check dont thing about tc.

- For string/words problems use set for marking visited and dict for any computation
+ For string/words problems use set for marking visited and dict for any computation like parent[word[i]] =  word[c](in word ladder 2)  u cant use list in string

+ Basically u can mark visited using map but set looks cool but NEVER EVER TRY TO USE LIST

 I am bad when even a single loop brackets comes and i just want to quit😡😡😡😡😡😡 while writing also it takes times because autocomplete not works😤😤😤 in looping and its so confusing😤😤